tabsdata/tutorials/t09_salesforce_report_ingestion/README.md

 cd tutorials/t09_salesforce_report_ingestion/functions
 ```

-## 2. Set up Snowflake and MySQL credentials
+## 2. Set up Snowflake and Salesforce credentials

 Input your Snowflake and Salesforce credentials into the [source.sh](./source.sh) file

 Then export all the variables into your current shell.
+The command below is specifically for bash, but modify the command and source script to suit your shell setup..
 The command below is specifically for bash, but modify the command and source script to suit your shell setup.
 ```sh
 . ../source.sh
 ```